Prologue

 The parachute didn't open.

 Still falling.
 Accelerating.
-The ground rushing up at me, 9.8 meters per second per second—the unflinching Earth staring me dead in the eyes, belting its hypnotic siren's call, the hooded Reaper propped casually in the shadows, counting down the ticks on his open timepiece.
+The ground rushing up at me, 9.8 meters per second per second—the unflinching earth staring me dead in the eyes, belting its hypnotic siren's call, the hooded Reaper propped casually in the shadows, counting down the ticks on his open timepiece.

-Your first BASE jump is a mainline tapped directly into flow state—like jamming a needle of epinephrine intravenously through the brainstem.
+Your first BASE jump is a mainline into flow state—like jamming a needle of epinephrine through the brainstem.
 And flow state?
 It's a glitch in the matrix.
 Your mind becomes a supercomputer, processing time like some atomic shuffling machine.
 One second becomes five.
 A microsecond becomes a monologue.
 And full conversations happen between heartbeats.

 In the microseconds after I pitched, I had an entire internal dialogue: